 With recent market developments and increasing risk appetite, hybrids offer a great deal of investment opportunity for investors in general and also to those who look for certain event-driven opportunities.

 This has been a guide to Hybrid Securities and its meaning.
-Here we provide the different types of hybrid securities and understand the top 4 risks involved with hybrid securities as well as their benefits.
+Here we provide the different types of hybrid securities and understand the top 4 risks involved as well as their benefits.
 You can learn more about investment banking from the following articles –